-Judge Blocks Large Parts Of Temporary Work Visa Ban
+Judge blocks large parts of temporary work visa ban

 The Homeland Security and Justice departments did not immediately respond to requests for comments Thursday night.

-The National Association of Manufacturers said the ruling will help with crucial, hard-to-fill jobs to support economic recovery, growth and innovation when we most need it.
+The National Association of Manufacturers, which represents 1,400 companies, said the ruling will help with “crucial, hard-to-fill jobs to support economic recovery, growth and innovation when we most need it.”